treasure-data/digdag/digdag-docs/src/command_reference.rst

   Example: -f tasks/another.yml

-:command:`-s, --status DIR`
+:command:`-o, --status DIR`
   Use this directory to read and write session status.
 Digdag creates a file in this directory when a task successfully finishes.
 When digdag runs again, it skips tasks if this a file exists in this directory.
 This is useful to resume a failed workflow from the middle.

-  Example: -s digdag.status
+  Example: -o digdag.status

 :command:`-t, --session-time TIME`
   Set session_time to this time.
 Format of TIME needs to be *yyyy-MM-dd* or *yyyy-MM-dd HH:mm:ss*.